 A more profitable way of trading is to use trailing stops instead of targets.
 A trailing stop is like a stop loss, except that it results in a profit rather than a loss.

 Here is how to trade using trailing stops for a long (buy) trade.
 When you enter your trade, place a stop loss sell order as planned.
 If the stock starts rising, raise the stop loss order to a higher level.
 Keep raising this level as the stock keeps going up.
-The stock will eventually fall below one of these traling stops, or will close with a substantial profit.
+The stock will eventually fall below one of these trailing stops, or will close with a substantial profit.

 There are different ways of arriving at trailing stops.
 One way, for instance, is to protect a certain percentage of your maximum unbooked profit.

 Another method, favoured by chartists, is to pick bottoms from charts as they form during the day.
-You can see these in the chart which has been picked for this article.
-(Mahindra, 18th May 2021).
+You can see these in the chart which has been picked for this article (Mahindra, 18th May 2021).
 Trailing stops were continuously raised as higher bottoms formed.
 Bottoms were selected only if the price remained above them for at least 30 minutes.

 As the market approaches the closing, the 30 minute cutoff could be reduced.
 TS-7 is one such bottom which could be used as a trailing stop without waiting for 30 minutes.